 YOU HAVE ONLY YOURSELF TO BLAME

 I just got back from a week in London.
-It may sound like I’m bragging, so I won’t mention the day I spent advising Boris Johnson on Brexit, my marriage counseling of Prince Andrew and Meghan, or my reviewing the rehab plans for Big Ben.
+It may sound like I’m bragging, so I won’t mention the day I spent advising Boris Johnson on the Empire after Brexit, my counseling of the Queen on bringing Prince Andrew and Meghan back into the fold, or my reviewing the rehab plans for Big Ben.

 The primary reason I mention none of those things is that the reason for the trip was so we could see our two granddaughters, Mabel and Helen.
 They live in London these day (with our son and daughter-in-law, but once the grandkids arrive, your children become an afterthought).